Lords quiz Government on future EU justice and home affairs plans

 The Committee will ask the Ministers questions which are likely to include:

-Has there been support among other Member States and Members of the European Parliament for both the letter sent by the UK and other Member States calling for a strategic approach to the next set of guidelines, and the UK Government’s priorities set out in written evidence ( PDF 708 KB)
+- Has there been support among other Member States and Members of the European Parliament for both the letter sent by the UK and other Member States calling for a strategic approach to the next set of guidelines, and the UK Government's priorities set out in written evidence to the inquiry?

 The evidence session will take place at 11.00 am on Wednesday 5 February in Committee Room 3 of the House of Lords.